FearlessSolutions/engineering-practice-domains/README.md

-# Data Practice Domain
+# Practice Domains

 ## Introduction

-Welcome to the Data Practice Domain at Fearless!
-This repository serves as a central hub for our collaborative efforts, showcasing best practices, facilitating knowledge sharing, and supporting continuous learning within the Data Domain.
+Welcome to the Practice Domains at Fearless!
+This repository serves as a central hub for our collaborative efforts, showcasing best practices, facilitating knowledge sharing, and supporting continuous learning within the Practice Domain.
 Our mission is to enhance our engineering capabilities, foster a vibrant community of practitioners, and ultimately, deliver superior solutions to our clients.

 Check out and contribute to this repo's Github Wiki

 ## Our Goals

 * Collaboration: Foster an environment where team members can collaborate on projects, share insights, and contribute to open-source initiatives.
-* Education: Provide resources and guidelines to support ongoing learning and professional development within the Data Domain.
+* Education: Provide resources and guidelines to support ongoing learning and professional development within the Practice Domain.
 * Innovation: Encourage innovative approaches and solutions through shared examples, project templates, and best practices.
 * Excellence: Strive for excellence in our projects and practices, ensuring high-quality outcomes for our clients and stakeholders.